-Having personally witnessed Florida’s rise from a predominantly rural Southern backwater to an economic and political juggernaut that is now the nation’s fourth largest state, he created the Bob Graham Center in Public Service to continue his legacy of leadership and train the next generation of Sunshine State leaders.
+Having personally witnessed Florida’s rise from a predominantly rural Southern backwater to an economic and political juggernaut, Graham created the Bob Graham Center for Public Service at the University of Florida to continue his legacy of leadership and to train the next generation of Sunshine State leaders.

 Bob Graham was raised on a cattle and dairy farm in the deep Everglades of what is now Miami-Dade County.
-Daniel Robert “Bob” Graham was literally born into Florida politics on November 9, 1936, just a week after his father, Ernest “Cap” Graham, was elected to the Florida Senate as an anti-corruption reformist.
+He was literally born into Florida politics on November 9, 1936, just a week after his father, Ernest “Cap” Graham, was elected to the Florida Senate as an anti-corruption reformist.

 Graham was a standout student, winning the title of Dade County’s “Best All-Around Boy” from the Miami Herald and serving as president of Miami High’s student body.
 At the University of Florida, he was involved in many different clubs and organizations and served as chancellor of the student honor court and president of his fraternity.
 A political science major, he also won some of the school’s most prestigious awards.
 He was inducted into the University of Florida Hall of Fame (the most prestigious honor at UF) and was a member of the exclusive Florida Blue Key.

 After graduating from Harvard Law School, Graham returned to his native Miami Lakes and won a seat in the Florida House of Representatives as part of a group of young progressive Democrats sympathetic to civil rights, public education and the environment.
 The group was known as the Doghouse Democrats, because their liberal credentials often landed them in the doghouse with the conservative Democrats who controlled the state.